Larnaca: Economy

-Larnaca's economy has been growing since 1975, after the loss of the Port of Famagusta, which handled 80% of general cargo, and the closure of Nicosia International Airport, meant that Larnaca's airport and seaport had increasingly important roles in the economy of the island.
+Larnaca's economy has been growing since 1975, after the loss of the Port of Famagusta, which handled 80% of general cargo, and the closure of Nicosia International Airport, events which have seen Larnaca's airport and seaport play increasingly important roles in the economy of the island.
 A €650m upgrade of Larnaca Airport has been completed.

 The service sector, including tourism, employs three-quarters of Larnaca's labour force.
-Many travel and tour operators and other travel-related companies have a head office Larnaca.
+Many travel and tour operators and other travel-related companies have a head office in Larnaca.
+Moreover in Larnaca there are a lot of large companies that they have their base there such us: Bank of Cyprus, Hellenic Bank, KPMG, Cyprus airways and Tus airways.
+Larnaca has the second largest port in Cyprus and has one of the biggest malls in the island, the Metropolis mall.

 Education

 There are over a hundred educational institutions in the city, including the American Academy, Larnaca Nareg Armenian school and the Alexander College.
+Moreover Larnaca has the American university and the UCLAN Cyprus university.

 Culture

 Arts

 Larnaca has a theatre and an art gallery, which are operated by the municipality.
 The Cornaro Institute was a cultural centre founded by the celebrated Cypriot artist Stass Paraskos in the Old Town in 2007, which staged contemporary art exhibitions and other cultural events, prior to its closure by Larnaca Municipality in 2017.